teamforus/foundation/manuals/development/change-management-full.md

 ### Step 2: Examine

-**Goal:** In this step, the request will be examined.
+**Goal:** In this step, the request will be further examined.
 The start on a proposal is made on how to solve the problem.
 This proposal will be used to get a go / no go from the essential stakeholders.

 Check problem statement of change request:

 1. It should focus on only one problem.
 2. It should be one or two sentences long.
 3. You should be able to apply the 5 'W's (Who, What, Where, When and Why) to the problem statement.

 Pro contains:

 *   What needs to be done
 *   How it needs to be done